dd32/td-gh-ex/readme.txt

 == CHANGE LOG ==

-= Version 1.0 =
-* All brand new.

-= Version 1.0.1 =
-* Added the link for the free image used in the screenshot from where it was taken.

-= Version 1.0.2 =
+= Version 1.0.4 =
-* Used different featured image size for the recent work widget.
+* Featured image size issue fixed for featured-blog-medium-small image.
+* Some css adjustment for dark skin.
-* Small fix in footer text.
+* Primray color css fix for the footer menu.
-* Fixed a bug which was showing excerpt in the single post view.
+* CSS adjustment for comment form text size.
+* CSS adjustment for call to action widget button.
+* Featured image now to appear for posts in archive view along with excerpt.
+* Fixed the layout issue for no-sidebar-full-width layout.
+* CSS adjustment for ordered, unordered lists in page content part.

 = Version 1.0.3 =
 * Load textdomain function added for the translation.